wcgordon1/TustinRecruiting/src/content/jobs/tr-inside-sales-associate-salinas-insi-rbxwzq.md

 ---
 position: Inside Sales Associate
 description: >-
-  ## Position Overview

-  We are seeking a dynamic and driven Inside Sales Associate to join our innovative fintech team in Salinas, CA. This role is perfect for a sales professional who thrives in a fast-paced environment and is eager to lead a team within the ever-evolving financial services industry....
+  Position Overview We are seeking a dynamic and driven Inside Sales Associate to join our innovative fintech team in Salinas, CA. This role is perfect for a sales professional who thrives in a fastpaced environment and is eager to lead a team within the everevolving financial services industry....
 location: 'Salinas, CA'
 team: Software
 schedule: Standard Business Hours